How to scan documents on a Mac with Continuity Camera

 - Place the document you wish to scan in front of your iPhone/iPad.
 The viewfinder will automatically detect documents and scan them by cropping out the surrounding area.

 - Looking to scan the document manually or your device is unable to detect the document?
 You can frame the document as per your liking and hit the Shutter button to complete the scan.

 - You can scan multiple pages/documents one after the other.
 Select Save once you’re done scanning all the required documents.
 Your scanned documents will now appear on your Mac as a PDF file.

 In case you wish to use Continuity Camera with an app that does not support the feature, for example on Google Chrome, you can Control-click on a Finder window and fire up the scanner.
 Your scanned document will be saved as a PDF file in the same directory where you launched the scanner inside Finder.
 You can then attach or upload the PDF file wherever required.

 If you don’t necessarily have a document to scan and just want to add a photo, you can choose to do that by selecting the Take Photo option in the contextual menu instead of selecting Scan Document.
 Alternatively, you can also choose to add a sketch via your iPhone/iPad.
 If you happen to have both a good iPhone and a good iPad, we would suggest you use your iPhone to scan your documents since the primary camera on the iPhone produces better pictures when compared to the one on the iPad.

 Continuity Camera is one of the simplest ways to scan and attach documents on your Mac without having to use any additional accessories for your Mac or iPhone.
-Given how capable the cameras on newer iPhone devices have gotten, the quality of the scans should not be an issue either if you have adequate sources of light.
-This is just one of the few examples of how Apple devices can communicate with each other seamlessly and help make your workflow more convenient.
+The cameras on newer iPhones are now very capable.
+As a result, the quality of the scans shouldn’t be an issue either if you have adequate sources of light.
+This is just one of the few examples of how Apple devices can communicate with each other.
+The result is them seamlessly helping make your workflow more convenient.